basho-labs/little_riak_book/en/04-operators.md

 you run across deprecated configuration, or documentation.

 - InnoDB - The MySQL engine once supported by Riak, but now deprecated.
-- Luke - The legacy mapreduce implementation replaced by Riak Pipe.
+- Luke - The legacy MapReduce implementation replaced by Riak Pipe.
 - Search - The search implementation replaced by Yokozuna.
 - Merge Index - The backend created for the legacy Riak Search.
 - SASL - A logging engine improved by Lager.